pankajrajput0312/pankajrajput0312/README.md

 ### Hi there 👋 I'm Pankaj

-- 👨 I'm Software Technician at UAS-DTU.
+- 👨 I'm Machine Learning Engineer at Phidian Technologies and Software Technician at UAS-DTU.
 - 🎓 2nd year B.Tech in Computer Engineering from Delhi Technological University(DTU).
 - 🔭 I’m experienced in  Deep Learning, and machine learning, Generative Adversarial Network and in NLP.
 - 👨‍💻 Currently doing Programming questions on Leetcode for placement.